 Site characteristics determine what tree species will flourish there and whether any of the conditions, such as soils, can be improved through the addition of compost or other amendments.
-Table 4.15.1. presents methods for addressing common constraints to urban tree planting.
+Table 6.15.1 presents methods for addressing common constraints to urban tree planting.

-Table 4.15.1.
-Methods for Addressing Urban Planting Constraints Potential Impact Potential Resolution Limited Soil Volume Provide 1,000 cubic feet of rootable soil volume per tree (this soil must be within 3 feet of the surface) Use planting arrangements that allow shared rooting space.
+Table 6.15.1.
+Methods for A Addressing Urban Planting Constraints Potential Impact Potential Resolution Limited Soil Volume Provide 1,000 cubic feet of rootable soil volume per tree (this soil must be within 3 feet of the surface) Use planting arrangements that allow shared rooting space.
 A minimum of 1.000 cubic feet of rootable soil volume must be provided for each tree in shared rooting space arrangements.
-Poor Soil Quality Test soil and perform appropriate restoration Select species tolerant of soil pH, compaction, drainage, etc. Replace very poor soils if necessary Air Pollution Select species tolerant of air pollutants Damage from Lawnmowers Use mulch (non-floating) to protect trees Damage from Vandalism Use tree cages or benches to protect trees Select species with inconspicuous bark or thorns Install lighting nearby to discourage vandalism Damage from Vehicles ehicles Provide adequate setbacks between vehicle parking stalls and trees Damage from animals such as deer, rodents, rabbits, and other herbivores Use protective fencing or chemical retardants Exposure to pollutants in stormwater and snowmelt runoff Select species that are tolerant of specific pollutants, such as salt and metals Soil moisture extremes Select species that are tolerant of inundation or drought Install underdrains if necessary Select appropriate backfill soil and mix thoroughly with site soil Improve soil drainage with amendments and tillage if needed Increased temperature Select drought tolerant species Increased wind Select drought tolerant species Abundant populations of invasive species Control invasive species prior to planting Continually monitor for and remove invasive species
+Poor Soil Quality Test soil and perform appropriate restoration Select species tolerant of soil pH, compaction, drainage, etc. Replace very poor soils if necessary Air Pollution Select species tolerant of air pollutants Damage from Lawnmowers Use mulch to protect trees Damage from Vandalism Use tree cages or benches to protect trees Select species with inconspicuous bark or thorns Install lighting nearby to discourage vandalism Damage from Vehicles Provide adequate setbacks between vehicle parking stalls and trees Damage from animals such as deer, rodents, rabbits, and other herbivores Use protective fencing or chemical retardants

-Conflict with infrastructure Design the site to keep trees and infrastructure separate Provide appropriate setbacks from infrastructure Select appropriate species for planting near infrastructure Use alternative materials to reduce conflict Disease or insect infestation Select resistant species
+Table 6.15.1.
+Methods for A Addressing Urban Planting Constraints Potential Impact Potential Resolution Exposure to pollutants in stormwater and snowmelt runoff Select species that are tolerant of specific pollutants, such as salt and metals Soil moisture extremes Select species that are tolerant of inundation or drought Install underdrains if necessary Select appropriate backfill soil and mix thoroughly with site soil Improve soil drainage with amendments and tillage if needed Increased temperature Select drought tolerant species Increased wind Select drought tolerant species Abundant populations of invasive species Control invasive species prior to planting Continually monitor for and remove invasive species Conflict with infrastructure Design the site to keep trees and infrastructure separate Provide appropriate setbacks from infrastructure Select appropriate species for planting near infrastructure Use alternative materials to reduce conflict Disease or insect infestation Select resistant species